This Nighttime Routine Checklist Will Change Your Life

 The Nighttime Routine Checklist

-It always feels a tinge strange to share my routine, but the more I share content, the more people ask, and I clearly remember when I started and I just wanted the exact steps that someone was using so it would make things easier and give me a place to start.
+It always feels a tinge strange to share my routine, but the more I share content, the more people ask.
+I clearly remember when I was just starting, all I wanted was the exact steps that someone was using so it would make things easier and give me a place to start.
 But that’s the thing: this is just a place for you to start.
 These things work.
 For me.
 And my routine will change over time.
 These things might work for you, but the key is to experiment.
 To try.
 To play.
-To figure out what works for you and then stick to it.
+You want to figure out what works for you and then stick to it.
 Because after all, you are changing your life, and that’s worth sticking to.

-I tell you this, maybe because I want you to question how much time you are either watching T.V. or scrolling on social media and just ask yourself if you are happy that you are doing that.
+I tell you this, maybe because I want you to question how much time you spend either watching TV or scrolling on social media and just ask yourself if you are happy that you are doing that.
 Will you look back someday and be glad you binge-watched that entire show or scrolled just a little longer on social media?

 I’m not so sure, but only you know the answer to that.